damiik/asm/README.md

 # asm
-My experimental 6502 processor assembler in Ocaml with monadic parser described here https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf.
-As input to parser I used tokens from lexer, not a string of text like in mentioned documet.
-This simple solution lets me to forget about whitespaces and comments in parser grammar.
+My experimental 6502 processor assembler in Ocaml with monadic parser described here: https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf.
+This program was inspired mainly by Tsoding: https://github.com/tsoding/parcoom As input to parser I used tokens from lexer and this simple solution lets me to forget about white spaces and comments in parser grammar.
 ---------------------
   ## testing with utop:
   * dune test